timothyshull/programming_notes/python/fluent_python.md

 The behavior of many of the functions and
 - many of the functions and special methods depend on three special attributes
     - `__class__`
-        - a reference to the object’s class
+        - a reference to the object's class
         - `obj.__class__` is the same as type(obj)
-         Python looks for special methods such as __getattr__ only in an object’s class, and not in the instances themselves.
+         Python looks for special methods such as __getattr__ only in an object's class, and not in the instances themselves.
     - `__dict__`
         - a mapping that stores the writable attributes of an object or class